Institutional Research Graduate Certificate Program

 This program is offered face-to-face on the Muncie campus.

 Learn more about the admission requirements, how to apply, and the courses you will take.

-Be sure to check out gainful employment information about the program as required by the Higher Education Opportunity Act.
+Download our program brochure and review our program's gainful employment information as required by the Higher Education Opportunity Act.